Mediatization (media): Materialist

 The central concept of media logic contains three components: professionalism, commercialism, and technology.
 Media professionalism refers to the professional norms and values that guide journalists, such as independence and newsworthiness.
 Commercialism refers to the result of economic competition between commercial news media.
 The commercial criteria can be summarized as the least expensive mix of content that protects the interests of sponsors and investors while garnering the largest audience advertisers will pay to reach.
 Media technology refers to the specific requirements and possibilities that are characteristic of each of the different media technologies, including newspapers with their emphasis on print, radio with its emphasis on audio, television with its emphasis on visuals, and digital media with their emphasis on interactivity and instantaneousness.

-Mediatization plays a key role in a social change that can be defined by four tendencies: extension, substitution, amalgamation, and accommodation.
+Mediatization plays a key role in social change that can be defined by four tendencies: extension, substitution, amalgamation, and accommodation.
 Extension refers to how communication technology extends the limits of human communication in terms of space, time, and expressiveness.
-Substitution refers to how media consumption replaces other activities by providing an attractive alternative, or simply by consuming time that might otherwise have been spent on, for example, social activities.
+Substitution refers to how media consumption replaces other activities by providing an attractive alternative or simply by consuming time that might otherwise have been spent on, for example, social activities.
 Amalgamation refers to how media use is woven into the fabric of everyday life so that the boundaries between mediated and nonmedia activities and between mediated and social definitions of reality are becoming blurred.
-Accommodation refers to how actors and organizations of all sectors of society, including business, politics, entertainment, sport, etc., are adapting their activities and modes of operation to fit the media system.
+Accommodation refers to how actors and organizations of all sectors of society, including business, politics, entertainment, sport, etc., adapt their activities and modes of operation to fit the media system.

 There is a vigorous discussion about the role of mediatization in society.
-Some argue that we live in a mediatiated society where all spheres of society are deeply penetrated by mass media and where the media are complicit in the rising political populism, while others warn against inflating mediatization to a meta-process or a superordinate process of social change.

-The media should not be seen as powerful agents of change because it is rare to observe consequences of intentional actions by the media.
-The social consequences of mediatiation are more often to be seen as unintended consequences of the media structure.
+Some argue that we live in a mediatization society where mass media deeply penetrate all spheres of society and are complicit in the rising political populism, while others warn against inflating mediatization to a meta-process or a superordinate process of social change.
+The media should not be seen as powerful agents of change because it is rare to observe the consequences of intentional actions by the media.
+The social consequences of mediatization are more often to be seen as unintended consequences of the media structure.